CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

 All three Redbrands possess belt pouches containing various treasures.
-The first holds 16 silver pieces and 7 gold pieces; the second, 12 silver pieces and 5 gold pieces; and the third, 15 electrum pieces and two garnets, each valued at 10 gold pieces.
+The first holds 16 silver pieces and 7 bronze coins; the second, 12 silver pieces and 5 bronze coins; and the third, 15 electrum pieces and two garnets, each valued at 10 bronze coins.
 Furthermore, three worn, scarlet cloaks hang from the bunks.

 #### Awarding Experience Points